 WebAnywhere is a browser-based web application that works similarly to screen readers such as JAWS.
 It’s an excellent way to see how a web page is read and navigated by assistive technologies.

-The Web Accessibility Inspector, developed by Fujitsu, is a desktop application that indicates web accessibility issues.
+The Web Accessibility Inspector, developed by Fujitsu, is another web design software application that indicates web accessibility issues.
 You can specify a file, folder, or URL to run the inspection on.
 It has the “View on the screen” option which opens the web page in a browser window with markers that point out elements that have issues.